UsernamUsernam777/Pypower-v4.5.0/README.md

 Time Operations: Precision tools for converting seconds to standard formats and calculating absolute differences between time strings.

 System Automation: Fully automated script-to-executable (EXE) conversion with integrated build cleanup.

-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-You are free to:

-Share: Copy and redistribute the material in any medium or format.

-Adapt: Remix, transform, and build upon the material.

-Under the following terms:

-Attribution: You must give appropriate credit (Mohammed - UsernamUsernam777) and provide a link to the original repository.

-NonCommercial: You may NOT use the material for commercial purposes (Selling the code or using it in paid software is strictly prohibited).

-ShareAlike: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.